-Students may also be interested in Fellowships through the Crossroads to Freedom project directed by Dr. Suzanne Bonefas.
+Students may also be interested in Fellowships through the Crossroads to Freedom project.
 Although not part of the History department, the Crossroads project enables History students to engage and deepen their historical research skills in the fields of digital history and oral history.

 Internships in History

 The Department of History has two kinds of internships.* The Public History Internship is designed for students who want to pursue the professional work of historians through a concentration in Public History -- one of a very few undergraduate programs of its kind in the nation.
 Students fully engage in the work of historic preservation, museum studies, or library and archive studies.
 Students enroll in a methodology course in public history (History 360, 4 credits, counts toward the History major) along with a public history internship during the same semester with one of our community partners: